Aristide021/SwiftQC/README_CLI.md

 # SwiftQCCLI - Property-Based Testing Command Line Interface

-SwiftQCCLI is a command-line interface for exploring and demonstrating property-based testing concepts using the SwiftQC framework.
+SwiftQCCLI is a command line interface for exploring and demonstrating property-based testing concepts using the SwiftQC framework.

 ## Features